Virginia Tech Corps of Cadets: Early years of the Corps

 On October 1, 1872, Virginia Tech opened as the Virginia Agricultural and Mechanical College (VAMC).
 All students were cadets organized into a battalion of two companies with an enrollment of 132.
 The Commandant of Cadets was General James H. Lane, formerly the youngest general in the Army of Northern Virginia, who was wounded three times in combat.
-He worked to provide both the best education and the best military training in the state for his cadets based on his experience in the Civil War, and as a student and teacher at VMI and UVA, and as a teacher at Florida State Seminary and North Carolina Military Institute.
+Based on his experience in the Civil War, as a student and teacher at VMI and UVA, and as a teacher at Florida State Seminary and North Carolina Military Institute, he wrote the first cadet regulations.

-Lane is considered the father of the Corps.
-He wrote the first cadet regulations and began the tradition of academic and military excellence.
 In 1878, VAMC President Charles Minor wanted to do away with the strict military requirements.
 Lane opposed him and their disagreement became so heated that a faculty meeting ended with a fistfight between the two.
 Both left campus in the ensuing scandal, but the Corps remained.

 The VAMC cadets made their first Corps trip in 1875 to Richmond to the dedication of the Lee Monument.
 Over the years, the Corps has made many trips.
 These trips were more frequent in the early years including the Pan-American Exposition in Buffalo, New York in 1901 and the St. Louis World's Fair in 1904.
 In 1880, political mismanagement from Richmond contributed to enrollment dropping to just 78 cadets.
 But in the ensuing years, enrollment and educational opportunities were expanded.
 E Battery, manning four Civil War artillery pieces with upper classmen, existed between 1883 and 1907.

 In 1896, VAMC, through an act of the Virginia Legislature, changed its name to the Virginia Agricultural and Mechanical College and Polytechnic Institute.
 The name was quickly abbreviated in common usage to VPI.
 Also that same year, a tradition began that lasted nearly three-quarters of a century, the VPI-VMI annual football game in Roanoke.
 Known as the Military Classic of the South, the annual Corps trips and associated parades ended in 1970.

+The first cadet barracks was opened in 1888.
+Known as Barracks No. 1, it would become the heart of the Corps and what would become the Upper Quad.
+It housed 130 students and had revolutionized campus amenities by having bathrooms containing hot and cold running water.
+In 1894 and 1900 respectively, Barracks No. 2 and Barracks No. 3 were constructed to add more dormitory space as the Corps outgrew the first barracks.
+Barracks No. 2 was later renamed to Rasche Hall while Barracks No. 3 became Brodie Hall.
+In honor of General Lane, Barracks No. 1 was renamed to Lane Hall in the 1950s.